Can I get the flu vaccine at Children’s?

-Patients with a clinic appointment may be able to get their vaccination during their clinic visit.
+Patients with a clinic appointment may be able to get their vaccine during their clinic visit.
 Ask your Children’s provider.
 There may be a cost (see below).
 If you cannot get one in the clinic, you can come to the Flu Vaccine Room (see below) at the main campus in Seattle.

 Patients unable to get a flu vaccination in the clinic and family members who live with patients can go to the Flu Vaccine Room (see below) at the main hospital campus in Seattle.
 There may be a cost (see below).